thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/mqtt-over-ws.md

 Therefore, for web-based applications using WSS, one-way SSL authentication with additional layers of security, like API keys or OAuth tokens, is commonly used to ensure secure communication.

-In non-browser environments such as Node.js, Python, and Java, two-way authentication functions seamlessly and remains an exceptionally effective security measure.
+In non-browser environments such as Node.js, and programming languages like Python and Java, when utilizing the appropriate MQTT library, two-way authentication functions seamlessly and remains an exceptionally effective security measure.

 Let's review the example.
 Make sure WSS listener is [enabled and configured](/docs/mqtt-broker/security/#wss-listener) properly.